rsuhaib678/Age-estimation-and-gender-classiffication-using-CNN/README.md

-## Ageestimation and gender classification using CNN
+## Age estimation and gender classification using CNN

 ### Introduction

 Given a subset of UTKFace dataset containing 5000 images.
 The dataset consists of over 20,000 face images with annotations of age, gender, and ethnicity.
 The images cover large variation in pose, facial expression, illumination, occlusion, resolution, etc. The labels of each image are embedded in the file name, formatted as [age] [gender] [race] [date&time].jpg.
 We were supposed to use only first two labels, i.e, age(integer from 0 to 116), gender(0 for male and 1 for female).
 I have to perform some data pre-processing and data augmentation on the dataset like rescaling the pixels.